nikosdion/plg_system_filtermagic/README.md

 You MUST include the `<option>` as shown above to be able to de-select this filter.

 Set `multiple="true"` to allow multiple tags to be selected.

+There is an optional attribute called `root`.
+If you only want to display tags nested under a specific tag, enter the tag's ID as its value.
+For example, to only display tags under the tag with ID 123 (but **NOT** tag 123), add `root="123"` to your field.

 ### Custom field filter